Discover what to do in Bergamo like a local and experience the magic of a surprising double city.

 This mammoth structure required the demolition of about 250 buildings among dwellings, shops and places of worship to see the light.

 Walking along the ancient Mura Veneziane is a sweet habit that locals indulge in at any time of day.
 Nevertheless, it is at sunset that this route becomes particularly scenic.
-The view is gorgeous and offers surprises if you try to look through one of the telescopes along the way: on a clear day, you can even see Milan's skyline.
+The view is gorgeous and offers surprises if you try to look through one of the telescopes along the way: on a clear day, you can even see the city of Milan.

 In the house where the great composer was born, the spirit of an era comes alive, and the love of art and music is rediscovered.
 The building in Via Borgo Canale, where Gaetano Donizetti was born in 1797, has been a national monument since 1926.
 The museum housed in the five-storey building dating back to the 14th century is just one of the many places in the city where the name of the illustrious Bergamasco resonates.